jbmilgrom/google-product-categories-openai/README.md

 1) Event Tickets; 2) Hobbies & Creative Arts; 3) Party & Celebration
 ```

-OpenAI recognizes the mistaken path before reaching a leaf node and correctly responds with `"None of the Above"` in either case.
+OpenAI recognizes its mistake before reaching a leaf node and correctly responds with `"None of the Above"` in either case.

 ## Final Thoughts